-The counterparty default risk of the standard formula is around 3% of the total SCR without taking into account the diversification effect and thus plays a subordinated role in the risk profile of GRAWE RE.
+The counterparty default risk of the standard formula is around 6.8% (2017: 6.9%) of the total SCR and thus plays a subordinated role in the risk profile of GRAWE RE.

 A major part of the bank deposits lies within Group-internal banks.
 GRAWE RE is solely reinsured at GRAWE AG which is not rated.
 As a result of the good solvency capital base the probability of default can be very well assessed and is thus minimised.